teambit/docs/docs/quick-start.md

 ## Track Components

-The add command initiates a Bit component's lifecycle.
-Bit components' index is now tracking the files that comprise the component.

-At this point, Bit can verify the completeness of the graph dependency of the component.
+To start tracking components in Bit, use the `add` command.
+Once teh files of a components are added, Bit can identify and verify that all the dependencies of the components exist and all files are tracked.
 Bit can also associate the component with utilities - compiler and tester - and start building and testing the component.

 ### Add Files